The aortic valve is the final door the blood passes through before leaving the heart to feed the body.

 Symptoms

-- Murmur: An abnormal whooshing sound heard by a doctor during a checkup.
+- Heart Murmur: An abnormal whooshing or clicking sound heard by a physician through a stethoscope.

-- Shortness of Breath: Feeling winded easily or when lying flat.
+- Shortness of Breath: Feeling winded easily during exertion or finding it difficult to breathe when lying flat.

-- Fainting (Syncope): Feeling dizzy or passing out during activity.
+- Fainting (Syncope): Feeling lightheaded, dizzy, or passing out during activity.

 Causes & Risk Factors

-- Bicuspid Aortic Valve: A birth defect where the valve has only two flaps (leaflets) instead of three.
-This wears out the valve faster.
+- Bicuspid Aortic Valve: A congenital birth defect where the valve has only two flaps instead of three.
+This structural flaw causes the valve to wear out decades earlier than a normal valve.

-- Rheumatic Fever: An untreated strep throat infection in childhood can scar the heart valves.
+- Rheumatic Fever: An untreated strep throat infection in childhood can cause inflammation that permanently scars the heart valves later in life.

 Diagnosis

-The gold standard for diagnosis is the Echocardiogram (Heart Ultrasound).
+The gold standard for diagnosing and staging aortic valve disease is the Echocardiogram (an ultrasound of the heart).

-- It measures the pressure across the valve.
+- It uses Doppler technology to measure the speed and pressure of blood flow across the valve.

 Treatment Options